bcgov/keycloak-example-apps/examples/oidc/public/vue/README.md

 - You require an integration before you can start using this example app
 - Navigate to [SSO Onboarding Guide](https://github.com/bcgov/sso-keycloak/wiki/SSO-Onboarding) to learn more about creating an integration
+- When creating the integration request add `http://localhost:5173/*` to the list of valid redirect URIs for your integration.
 - Once you've successfully set up an integration via the CSS app, select your integration in the dashboard and access the `Technical Details` tab.
 From there, simply choose the desired environment (Development, Test, or Production) and click the corresponding button to download a JSON file containing your integration details.

 ## Installing